Graduate Program (PsyD)

 Psy.D in Clinical Psychology

 Our Doctor of Clinical Psychology program educates skilled generalists as Health Service Psychologists who have a solid appreciation of the role of science in all aspects of professional activity.
 The program has a commitment to serving underserved through three interest areas: Children and Adolescents, Health Care Psychology Across the Life Span, and Individuals with Severe and Chronic Psychopathology Problems.
 The APA accredited Doctor of Psychology (Psy.D. in clinical psychology) program is rooted in Xavier's strong commitment to the service of others.
 APA Office of Program Consultation and Accreditation, 750 First Street, NE; Washington DC 20002-4242, Phone 202-336-5979.
+Student admissions, outcomes, and other data.

 The admission committee considers many variables.
 The entire set of credentials presented by the applicant is considered.
 However, a low standing on one criterion [e.g., grade point average (GPA), Graduate Record Examinations (GRE) score] does not automatically mean rejection, nor does one very high standing on one criterion mean automatic acceptance.